 Having a bionic hand that works as close to a human one as possible goes a long way in making it easy to use, but the COVVI hand also has a number of additional features that will tighten the bond you share with your device.
 An in-built e-paper screen allows users to see the status of their hand, including power levels and any troubleshooting issues that arise.

-In the event of a fault occurring with the device, the internal diagnostics software will issue a notification to the hand itself and to the Covvi Connect app, as well as an email to all parties; for the benefit of users, their clinicians and local Covvi technical support.
+In the event of a fault occurring with the device, the internal diagnostics software will issue a notification to the hand itself and to the COVVI Go app, as well as an email to all parties; for the benefit of users, their clinicians and local COVVI technical support.
 That way, everyone is on the same wavelength and can work to repair or replace device components quickly and effectively – the same way you’d expect your phone to be repaired.
 And on that note, your hand can charge via USB-C!
 Now that’s what we call, ease of use.